Evanton: Geography

+Across from the gorge is the "Glen Glass Hydro Scheme", which is next to a lovely area in glen glass very near Assynt house.

+Evanton Community Woods is located from the top of Swordale road down to the Novar Estate It is 138.82 Acres and it has many sights.
+There's the Balconie well, a small well that is now filled up and defunct, "The Cabin" a little shelter in the woods, and obviously the Black Rock Gorge.

 Economy

 A significant but small percentage of people have employment in the oil industry owing to the proximity of oil rigs on the Cromarty Firth.
 Other locally significant industries include forestry, tourism and catering.
 A significant number of people work in larger nearby localities, such as Inverness, Dingwall, Alness and Invergordon, which is why only 14% of households in the zone own no car.
 10.4% of the population of the zone are self-employed, and 28% economically inactive, roughly corresponding with the Highland averages.
 There are also two hotels and two bars, which soak up much of the tourist income that the town generates.

 There had been a distillery in the Evanton area of the Kiltearn parish as early as the 18th century, its existence being reported by Harry Robertson, the author of the late eighteenth century Kiltearn section of the late eighteenth century 1st Statistical Account.
 The Glen Skiack distillery opened in 1896 and only ever produced a relatively small amount of Whisky.
 However, the effects of the U.S. Prohibition law, which damaged the income of all Scottish distilleries, proved too much for Glen Skiack, and the operation was forced to close in 1926.
 The building itself was demolished in 1933.